 Qualifying for the Higher Credit Amount

-Answer: No, not all families with children will get the higher child tax credit, but most will.
+Answer: No, not all families with children get the higher child tax credit for 2021, but most do.
 The enhanced tax break begins to phase out at modified AGIs of $75,000 on single returns, $112,500 on head-of-household returns and $150,000 on joint returns.
 The amount of the credit is reduced by $50 for each $1,000 (or fraction thereof) of modified AGI over the applicable threshold amount.
 Note that this phaseout is limited to the $1,000 or $1,600 temporary increased credit for 2021 and not to the $2,000 credit.

 Question: What does it mean that the child tax credit is fully refundable for 2021?

 Answer: For the 2021 tax year, the expanded child tax credit is fully refundable for families who live in the United States for more than one half of the year.
 Before this change, certain low-income people could only get up to $1,400 per child as a refund, instead of the full $2,000 child credit, if their child credit exceeded the taxes they otherwise owed.
 Under the rules for 2021, people who qualify for a child tax credit can receive the full credit as a refund, even if they have no tax liability.

 Parents don't need to be employed or otherwise have earnings to claim the child credit for 2021.
 Prior-year rules limited the credit to families having at least $2,500 of earned income.
 For 2021, families with no earned income can take the child credit if they meet all the other rules.